Pervolarakis/react-cli-component/README.md

 ## Introduction

 The React CLI Component is a versatile tool that brings the power of a command-line interface to the browser.
 It allows users to interact with a customizable filesystem and supports communication with a remote server using web sockets.
-Additionally, it offers a netcat-like chat room feature with multi-user support for real-time collaboration.
+Additionally, it offers a netcat-like chat room feature with multi-user support for real-time chatting.

 ## Features